PaulShpilsher/minivault/README.md

 - [ ] Expand test coverage (integration, infra)
 - [ ] Enhance error handling and observability

----

-## ℹ️ Notes
-- Minimal, synchronous API for clarity.
-For streaming, see Ollama docs and Go's `http.Flusher`.
-- All logic is local; no cloud LLMs are used.

----

 _Made for the ModelVault take-home project._